-a) The ability of the exhibitor to show and handle their animal in order to present it to the judge at its best advantage.

-b) Preparation (grooming) of animal for cleanliness, properly trimmed toenails, and well-fitting halter which is clean, in good condition and safe.

-- c) Knowledge of conformation which aides in selection and presentation. - d) Rapport between handler and animal including response to commands e) Ability of handler to complete necessary tasks through a class pattern in order to give the judge the best view for the judge to evaluate the animal.

-- f) Backing
+- a) The ability of the exhibitor to show and handle their animal in order to present it to the judge at its best advantage. - b) Preparation (grooming) of animal for cleanliness, properly trimmed toenails, and well-fitting halter which is clean, in good condition and safe. - c) Knowledge of conformation which aides in selection and presentation. - d) Rapport between handler and animal including response to commands - e) Ability of handler to complete necessary tasks through a class pattern in order to give the judge the best view for the judge to evaluate the animal. - f) Backing

-- g) Haunch turns

-- h) Profile line up

-i) Side by side line up

-j) Moving around animal to keep an unobstructed view when standing in line.
-Quadrants acceptable at judge's discretion.

-k) Ability to move animal at a brisk walk with head up for evaluation without pulling or dragging.

-- I) Considerate and sportsmanlike conduct within the class. - m) Tiebreaker maneuvers n) Judge will have flexibility in tasks to be used as tiebreakers if necessary.
-Some suggestions could be:

-- o) Switching places in line

-- p) Switching handlers (not recommended for Junior Youth)

-- q) Jog or trot animal away from Judge
+- g) Haunch turns - h) Profile line up - i) Side by side line up - j) Proper movements around the animal to allow the judge(s) an unobstructed view when standing in line.
+Using quadrants is encouraged. - k) Ability to move animal at a brisk walk with head up for evaluation without pulling or dragging. - l) Considerate and sportsmanlike conduct within the class. - m) Respond to questions asked by the judge in a professional manner. - n) Respond to questions asked by the judge in a professional manner. - o) Judge will have flexibility in tasks to be used as tiebreakers if necessary.
+Some suggestions could be: - p) Switching places in line - q) Switching handlers (not recommended for Junior Youth) - r) Jog or trot animal away from Judge

-- 2. Youth Performance Classes
+2. Youth Performance Classes

-a) Performance courses should differ by six (6) tasks in difficulty or change in task between age Divisions.

-b) An individual obstacle/task cannot be used in more than two divisions.
-Youth performance classes should be designed in accordance with the Performance Obstacle Guides and Gauges found in VIII.
-Performance, C. thru F. jj.
-See pg 22).

-c) No exhibitors may practice in or on obstacles provided for the show at any time during the show.

-Junior Youth classes may consist of eight-ten tasks.
-No exhibitors may practice in or on obstacles provided for the show at any time during the show.
+- a) Performance courses should differ in difficulty across age divisions as determined by the course designer. - b) Youth performance classes should be designed in accordance with details found in VII.
+Performance. - c) No exhibitors may practice in or on obstacles provided for the show at any time during the show.

-- 3. Optional Youth Classes
+3. Optional Youth Classes

-- a) As the Show Division develops and interest increases, some of these may become point classes.

-- b) Sub-Junior

-- (1) For exhibitors under 7 years of age.

-(2) Will show and all receive blue ribbons or compete for placing at Show Management discretion.

-(3) Showmanship pattern at discretion of Judge.

-(4) Performance classes to have six tasks taken and simplified from Youth Performance listed suggested tasks.

-c) Costume

-(1) Creativity and theme between handler and animal.
-Narrative may be used but is not required.

-(2) Amount of coverage and free hanging accessories.
+- a) As the Show Division develops and interest increases, some of these may become point classes. - b) Sub-Junior - (1) For exhibitors under 7 years of age. - (2) Will show and all receive blue ribbons or compete for placing at Show Management discretion. - (3) Showmanship pattern at discretion of Judge. - (4) Performance classes to have six tasks taken and simplified from Youth Performance listed suggested tasks. - c) Costume - (1) Creativity and theme between handler and animal.
+Narrative may be used but is not required. - (2) Amount of coverage and free hanging accessories.

-(3) Animals' willingness to accept coverage and move freely in a quiet and controlled manner.

-d) Short Stack - Intermediate/Novice and Senior/Advanced Only

-(1) Two camelids connected and working in single file through a series of 8 Trail/Pack tasks.

-(2) Only partial points will be awarded if one animal fails to complete task.
+- (3) Animals' willingness to accept coverage and move freely in a quiet and controlled manner. - d) Short Stack Intermediate/Novice and Senior/Advanced Only - (1) Two camelids connected and working in single file through a series of 8 Trail/Pack tasks. - (2) Only partial points will be awarded if one animal fails to complete task. - e) Ground Driving (refer to VII.
+Performance, G. Llama Driving Division)

-- e) Ground Driving - (1) Llama fitted in driving halter and reins with surcingle or harness. - (2) Willingness to respond to commands from handler

-(3) Move forward, stop quietly, back willingly and show good manners
+Classes will be judged on the following: